Matthew Island and Hunter Island: Eruptions

 All known historical eruptions have come from West Matthew.
 After a highly seismically active period in the 1940s, construction of West Matthew began as submarine eruptions built up a new island.
 The new cone then emitted lava flows.
 The eruption was a VEI 2.
 Another VEI 2 eruption from West Matthew took place in October 1954, while a very small (VEI 0) fissure eruption occurred in approximately 1956.
 This marks the latest confirmed activity on Matthew Island, although tremors took place near the island in 2008, 2009 and 2011.
 Uncertainty surrounds a report of an eruption in 1828, as well as reports of eruptions in 1966 and 1976.

 Important Bird Area

 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of brown boobies and blue noddies.

+Registry

+In March 2025, it was reported that the Island was being used as a fraudulent ship register under the flag of the fictional Maritime Administration of Matthew Island (MAMI).